racker/salus-packages-agent/README.md

 ### Socket

-When using `--line-protocol-to-scoket`, Influx line protocol metrics will be sent to a remote endpoint, such as [telegraf's socket_listener with `data_format="influx"`](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/socket_listener).
-The lines sent would look like:
+When using `--line-protocol-to-scoket`, Influx line protocol metrics will be sent to a remote endpoint, such as [telegraf's socket_listener with `data_format="influx"`](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/socket_listener) or [Salus Envoy](https://github.com/racker/salus-telemetry-envoy.

+Each measurement instance is sent as line delimited by a newline character (`\n`) and looks like:

 ```
 packages,system=rpm,package=tzdata,arch=noarch version="2019a-1.el8" 1136214245000000000